lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.3.
 The query returns about 12,600 objects.
 We will continue with the object with the largest number of observations - 12,103 of them! - with the ``ssObjectId`` = -735085100561880491.

 Return to the ADQL query interface and use the following statement to retrieve the sky coordinates, magnitudes, filter, and time of observations (``midPointTai``) for the oft-observed TNO with ``ssObjectId`` as above.

 .. code-block:: SQL

-    SELECT ra, decl, mag, filter, midPointTai
+    SELECT ra, dec, mag, band, midPointMjdTai
     FROM dp03_catalogs_10yr.DiaSource
     WHERE ssObjectId = -735085100561880491